Fast LLM Post-training via Decoupled and Fastest-of-N Speculation: Detailed Design and Implementation

 The expectation of the total generated tokens for drafting a draft window $w$ is: \\[-10pt]

 which is a summation of the expected generated tokens when the token is accepted at different positions.

 Put it all together, the expectation of TGS is: \\[-5pt]

-\stitle{Dynamic request-level reconfiguration. \,} During decoupled execution, we dynamically monitor each request's acceptance rate to adjust its draft window size and execution mode (coupled vs. decoupled) accordingly.
+\stitle{2.
+Dynamic request-level reconfiguration. \,} During decoupled execution, we dynamically monitor each request's acceptance rate to adjust its draft window accordingly.
 Algorithm~\ref{alg:draft-adapt} summarizes our reconfiguration algorithm, which is called periodically during the rollout.

-Upon invocation, the algorithm first examines the set of requests {with lower acceptance rates than the average (line {1}),} and reuses the performance model described above for decoupled execution and an extended modeling of coupled execution ($\text{TGS}_{\textsc{c}, w}()$, omitted due to space limitation, since its modeling logic is similar to decoupled modeling) to enumerate the best configuration.
+Upon invocation, the algorithm first examines the set of requests {with lower acceptance rates than the average (line {1}),} and reuses the performance model described above for decoupled execution and an extended modeling of coupled execution ($\text{TGS}_{\textsc{c}, w}(\cdot)$, omitted due to space limitation, since its modeling logic is similar to decoupled modeling) to enumerate the best configuration.

-Three things need to be noted about online reconfiguration.
-First, we do not trigger reconfiguration too frequently because (1) the acceptance rate may change sharply over a short term and (2) a too-frequent reconfiguration may introduce unstable performance.
-Currently, we configure the requests per 1000 generations.
-Second, even a request's draft window is adjusted, it is still execute with requests with different draft window in a batch to maximize the GPU efficiency.
-To realize efficient co-execution, we scheduled the kernels if different drafting window CUDA graph~\cite{vllm-code,turbospec}.
-Finally, switch to coupled from decoupled execution is simple as we only need to pause the switched request's aggressive draft.
+Three aspects need to be noted regarding online reconfiguration.
+First, we do not trigger reconfiguration too frequently because (1) the acceptance rate may change sharply over a short period, and (2) overly frequent reconfiguration may introduce performance instability.
+Currently, we reconfigure the system every 1000 decoding iterations.
+Second, we execute requests with different window sizes concurrently to maximize GPU utilization.
+To achieve efficient co-execution, we schedule kernels with different draft windows into a fused CUDA graph~\cite{vllm-code,turbospec}.
+Finally, switching between coupled and decoupled execution is straightforward, as we only need to pause the aggressive draft of the switched request.